plx-pdg/plx-pdg.github.io/docs/src/exos.md

 We believe the best structure will lead to the following qualities:
 1. Speed to create new exos and editing existing ones
 1. Ease of learning the structure and synatx to create and maintain exos
-1. Ease of developing a solution and adding checks.
+1. Ease of developing a solution and adding checks without always writing unit tests with test runner

 This can be measured with the following speed metrics:
 1. Converting an existing C++ exo should take less than 2 minutes.